 - Is it necessary to bring a medical malpractice case to trial?
 Many malpractice cases settle.
 Caregivers are represented by malpractice insurers, who may offer a payment in exchange for releasing liability and giving up the right to sue.
 Before you agree to settle, your case should be reviewed by a malpractice lawyer who handles medical negligence claims in South Carolina.

 Each case is different, and you deserve answers to your questions that are tailored to your specific situation.
-Call The Christmas Law Firm today to schedule a free consultation with a medical malpractice attorney serving clients in the state of South Carolina.
+Call Christmas Injury Lawyers today to schedule a free consultation with a medical malpractice attorney serving clients in the state of South Carolina.